scris/preskim/README.md

 Copyright (c) 2024 [Tianze Ds Qiu](https://tianzeds.com/) and other contributors.
 All rights reserved.
 This app is built with ❤️ in Hangzhou and Beijing.

-Preskim is developed based upon Skim, which is created mainly by [Michael O. McCracken](https://sourceforge.net/u/mmcc/profile/) and now maintained by [Christiaan Hofman](https://sourceforge.net/u/hofman/profile/).
+Preskim is developed based upon Skim, which is created by [Michael O. McCracken](https://sourceforge.net/u/mmcc/profile/) and now maintained by [Christiaan Hofman](https://sourceforge.net/u/hofman/profile/).

 Thanks to the original authors for their contributions to the open source community.
-At the same time, I would like to pay my highest respect to Christiaan Hofman, as the Skim project has been going on for 16 years, but is still under continuous development.
+At the same time, I would like to pay my highest respect to Christiaan Hofman, as the Skim project has been going on for 16 years, but is still developed continuously.

 This project uses the 3-Clause BSD license inherited from the original project.
 For more information, see the LICENSE file.